JuliaGeodynamics/GeophysicalModelGenerator.jl/README.md

 ## Development roadmap
 In the pipeline:
 - More tutorials
-- New routines to create horizontal/vertical cross-sections through 3D data volumes (e.g. seismic tomography)
 - Add more import tools.
-- Compute gravity anomalies for lon/lat datasets.
+- Compute gravity anomalies for lon/lat datasets, rather than just x/y/z.
 - Provide an interface to [geomIO](https://bitbucket.org/geomio/geomio/wiki/Home) (currently being translated from MATLAB to python) in order to allow creating 3D geometric model setups by drawing in Inkscape.
 - Provide tools to create and export 3D geodynamic model setups.